cloudmesh/technologies/chapters/incomming/opennn.md

 | section  | TBD    |
 | keywords | deep learning, OpenNN    |

-OpenNN is a collection of function developed for research work in field of Deep learning and deployment of neural network.
+OpenNN is a collection of functions developed for research work in field of Deep learning and deployment of neural network.
 OpenNN is an open source library.
-Development of OpenNN libraries using C++ programming language, which provided a benefit of low memory usage and provides high performance with less computation time.
+Development of OpenNN libraries were using C++ programming language, which provided a benefit of low memory usage and high performance with less computation time.

-With multi processing of process or calculation simulateously, shared memory and Graphics processing units accelerations, program can have CPU parallelism and result in better and faster computation.
+With multiprocessing, shared memory and Graphics processing units accelerations used for computing multiple calculations simulateously, provides programs to have CPU parallelism and result in better and faster computation.
 OpenNN provides algorithms for data mining in form of libraries and functions, which are utilized with data mining and predictive modeling[@hid-sp18-520-OpenNN].

 OpenNN libraries and functions are integrated with analytical tool, such as
 Neural Designer[@hid-sp18-520-OpenNNnw] which provides a UI interface for users.